BrownCSCI1230/grading_env/README.md

     -e			       Executable name
     -q             Do not output informational messages.
 ```

-When you're done with the docker container you can either stop the shell script with `SIGQUIT` or run `docker stop qt_app`

 ## Gradescope
 The specifications for creating a custom Docker image for Gradescope can be found [here](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).